 You’ll want to have a handle on your credit score before you try to refinance.
-If your credit score has gone down since you got your current mortgage, you may not be eligible for a refinance at all.
+If your credit score has gone down since you took out your current mortgage, you may not be eligible for a refinance at all.

 As a baseline, it makes sense to refinance if you can get a new interest rate that is a full percentage point lower than your current one, says Darrin Q. English, a development loan officer at Quontic.
 So a move from 3.5% to 2.5% would be a good move using that baseline.

 “If you can recover from the cost of that refinance within two years, then absolutely [do it],” says English.
-But if the cost of your refinance takes you outside of a two-year period, and “you don’t have the monthly savings to make sense of it, then you probably want to stay put,” says English.
+But if the cost of your refinance takes you outside of a two-year period, and “you don’t have the monthly savings to make sense of it, then you probably want to stay put,” he adds.